viboverse/react-snippets-collection/react-cheatsheet.md

 ### React Context Pattern (Global State Management)

 **Learned:** Context solves "prop drilling" by creating a global state tunnel that any component can access directly.

+**Why this matters:** When you need to pass data through many component layers (prop drilling), Context provides a clean solution.
+Perfect for themes, user authentication, language settings, or any data that multiple components need access to throughout your app tree.

 **Steps:**